-Anapest is a poetic device defined as a metrical foot in a line of a poem that contains three syllables wherein the first two syllables are short and unstressed followed by a third syllable that is long and stressed as given in this line “I must finish my journey alone.”
-Here the anapestic foot is marked in bold.
+Anapest is a poetic device defined as a metrical foot in a line of a poem that contains three syllables wherein the first two syllables are short and unstressed, followed by a third syllable that is long and stressed.
+For example: “I must finish my journey alone.”
+Here, the anapestic foot is marked in bold.

 Anapest is known as antidactylus, since it is a reverse pattern of dactyl meter.
-The difference is that anapest consists of three syllables with the first two are unstressed and the last one is stressed such as unstressed/unstressed/stressed pattern.
+The difference is that anapest consists of three syllables, where the first two are unstressed and the last one is stressed, in an unstressed/unstressed/stressed pattern.
 However, dactyl is the opposite of this pattern.
-It is a metrical foot that consists of three syllables wherein the first two syllables are stressed and the last one is unstressed such as stressed/stressed/unstressed pattern.
+It is a metrical foot that consists of three syllables wherein the first two syllables are stressed, and the last one is unstressed, such as stressed/stressed/unstressed pattern.

 And his cohorts were gleaming in purple and gold;

 And the sheen of their spears was like stars on the sea,

 When the blue wave rolls nightly on deep Galilee.